Department of History

 BA (Acadia); MA (York); LLB (Toronto); MA (Toronto); Ph.D (Dalhousie)

-Blake Brown is an Associate Professor in the Department of History at Saint Mary’s University, and is cross-appointed to the Atlantic Canada Studies program.
+Blake Brown is a Professor in the Department of History at Saint Mary’s University, and is cross-appointed to the Atlantic Canada Studies program.
 He holds a PhD in history from Dalhousie University, a MA in history from York University, and a BA in history from Acadia University.
 In addition, he completed a law degree and a MA in criminology at the University of Toronto prior to undertaking his PhD.

 Professor Brown has been the Fulbright Visiting Research Chair and Visiting Scholar in History at Vanderbilt University, a Visiting Fellow at the University of Victoria in Wellington, a Social Science and Humanities Research Council (SSHRC) Post-Doctoral Fellow at Saint Mary’s University, a Fellow at the J. Willard Hurst Summer Institute in Legal History at the University of Wisconsin, and a Visiting Researcher at Harvard Law School.

 Professor Brown’s principal research and teaching interests are modern Canadian history, legal history, and the history of Atlantic Canada.
 His articles have appeared in various journals, including the Canadian Historical Review, Journal of the Canadian Historical Association, the Canadian Journal of History, Acadiensis, the McGill Law Journal, the American Journal of Legal History, and the Journal of Law & Social Inquiry.
 He is the author of A Trying Question: The Jury in Nineteenth-Century Canada (University of Toronto Press and the Osgoode Society for Canadian Legal History, 2009) and Arming and Disarming: A History of Gun Control in Canada (University of Toronto Press and the Osgoode Society for Canadian Legal History, 2012).
 Professor Brown is currently writing two books: a history of medical malpractice law in Canada, and a history of Canadian law with Dr. Philip Girard of Osgoode Hall Law School and Dr. Jim Phillips of the University of Toronto Press and the Osgoode Society, 2018).